Union, Progress and Democracy: Outside sources

-UPyD was assessed by the vast majority of political scientists and the media such as the European Social Survey, The Financial Times and The Economist as a centrist party, even though it was considered as centre-left by the political scientist Donatella Maria Viola and centre-right by the Encyclopædia Britannica.
-Also, the self-proclaimed cross-sectionalism of UPyD has been linked to radical centrism.
+UPyD was assessed by the vast majority of political scientists and the media such as the European Social Survey, The Financial Times and The Economist as a centrist party, even though it was considered as centre-left by the political scientist Donatella Maria Viola and by the Journal on Ethnopolitics and Minority Issues in Europe, and centre-right by the Encyclopædia Britannica.
+The self-proclaimed cross-sectionalism of UPyD has been linked to radical centrism.

 UPyD was a progressive party which combined social liberalism with centralism from the centre of the political spectrum.
 It's worth stressing that the centralist UPyD was the only statewide party that, until the appearance of Vox, actively defended the abolition of chartered regimes in all Spain, even in those regions which have them: Navarre and the Basque Country.
 Similarly, UPyD argued that the extreme political decentralization of the State of Autonomies has weakened the welfare state and created inequalities across the territory.
-Accordingly, UPyD wanted to adopt a symmetrical unitary system with broad political centralization in Spain.
+Accordingly, UPyD wanted to adopt a symmetrically decentralized unitary system with broad political centralization in Spain.

 UPyD defended the unity of Spain, thereby being an enemy of peripheral nationalism and the existence of several national identities within Spain.
 The magenta party advocated for the indissoluble unity of the Spanish nation so unconditionally that it supported the application of Article 155 of Spain's Constitution so as to suspend Catalonia's home rule, and the prosecution of Catalan separatist leaders for rebellion and sedition.
 Although UPyD was a progressive party strongly characterized by its rejection of peripheral nationalism, it also had objections to nation-state nationalism, including Spanish nationalism, because the party considered this kind of nationalism to be a threat to the progress of Europe's unity.
 UPyD was deeply pro-European and therefore supported a federal Europe, which the magenta party saw as an important guarantor of individual rights.